1102131860/atm_sv/README.md

 # Asynchronous Transfer Mode (ATM) user-to-network interface and forwarding node

+The non-synthesizable behavioral models have been rewritten using the SystemVerilog synthesizable subset.

-The model has been made configurable so that it can easily scaled from a 4x4 quad switch to NxP switch, or any other desired configuration.
+In addition, the model has been made configurable so that it can easily scaled from a 4x4 quad switch to NxP switch, or any other desired configuration.

 ## Design
 ### Data Abstraction